EliranBS/terraform-aws-infra/README.md

 | Do not create Dev/Prod environments. | Single flat assignment project | Yes |
 | Do not install or run Docker. | No Docker resources or provisioning | Yes |

-This confirms full compliance with the requested **"Do it easy"** assignment scope.